domingogallardo/WABackupExtractor/README.md

 ## Support

 Comments and suggestions are welcome.
-Feel free to add them in the [_Discussions_](https://github.com/domingogallardo/WABackupViewer/discussions) section.
+Feel free to add them in the [_Discussions_](https://github.com/domingogallardo/WABackupExtractor/discussions) section.

-Enjoy using WABackupViewer!🎉🚀💻
+Enjoy using WABackupExtractor!🎉🚀💻